 Founded on Nov.
 16, 1948 as the Dane County Child Guidance Center with six employees, Journey has grown into a sizeable community mental health clinic with over 500 staff members.
 We are dedicated to innovation and cutting edge programs.

-In 2017, 12,208 individuals received treatment services through Journey’s 29 programs.
+In 2021, over 11,000 individuals received treatment services through Journey’s 29 programs.
 Journey provides a continuum of services to individuals across the lifespan.

 President and CEO